 Brooke felt herself sway.
 She had wanted a sister… when she was eight, and needed to learn how to French-braid hair.
 But now it seemed pointless, superfluous.
 Like Solange Knowles.

 Way harsh, Brooke.

-Like most YA books, most things would be resolved quickly if everyone just friggin’ communicated with each other, but what would we do without any dramatic tension?
-This is a great first release by TFG, though, and I enjoyed the world-building—the descriptions of all the amazing clothes everyone wears, the different parts of Los Angeles9, and the skewering of L.A. social attitudes was really well done.
+As in most YA books, most things would be resolved quickly if everyone just friggin’ communicated with each other, but what would we do without any dramatic tension?
+This is a great first release by TFG, though, and I enjoyed the world-building—the descriptions of all the amazing clothes everyone wears, the different parts of Los Angeles,9 and the skewering of L.A. social attitudes was really well done.
 I just ordered the sequel, Messy, and I look forward to reading it soon.
 (Not to mention their newest release, The Royal We!)

 You can pick up a copy of Spoiled here.

 - After I wrote this sentence, I went and looked at all of their SAG Awards and Golden Globes coverage for a full hour and a half.
 Oops.

 - I have an entire bookcase that’s just YA fiction.
 The other two bookcases are for Serious Adult Books and my DVD collection.

 - I started it yesterday on my commute to work, and finished it at lunch today.
 It’s 360 pages, but the type is comparatively large and the dialogue is so quippy that you can get through several chapters without realizing it.